pfmcoder/ridemap/README.md

   * Store the mapbox access token in a better way, maybe retrieving from the server.
   * We hardcode the months we know we have data for.
 It would be better to retrieve the available months from location metadata
   * We also hardcode the number of top pickups, it would be better to ask the user how many to display
+  * Error handling is pretty lacking, and there is no clear way to show the users the errors.
+This was intentionally focused less on given the time constraints